maxgerhardt/teensylc-baremetal/README.md

 in order to light the LED.
 The toolchain code does not enable any clock lines.

+The ARM CMSIS library files are also provided.
+See main.cpp to enable an example of their use.

 The following files were copied from the Teensyduino plugin.

      kinetis.h